-The class is led by four professional dancers, two of whom currently perform with the current Mark Morris company.
+The class is led by professional dancers, two of whom currently perform with the current Mark Morris company.
 A pianist provides live music for the class.
 BPG first approached Mark Morris Dance Group with the idea to develop these classes in 2001.
 Widespread interest in Dance for PD® led MMDG and BPG to increase the number of classes in Brooklyn and expand Dance for PD® beyond Brooklyn.

 Since 2007 Mark Morris Dance Group and Brooklyn Parkinson Group, have offered Dance for PD® workshops for dancers and PD organizations interested in learning how to organize and teach Dance for PD® classes.
-It is now possible to attend a Dance for PD® class in more than 40 communities in the United States, in the United Kingdom, and Europe.
+It is now possible to attend a Dance for PD® class in more than 40 communities in the United States, United Kingdom, and Europe.
 More Dance for PD® classes are in development.

 - To read a personal reflection about Dance for PD® classes written by BPG participant Joy Esterberg, click here (pdf).

 - To learn more about the Brooklyn Parkinson Group /Mark Morris Dance Group partnership, Dance for PD® classes and workshops, click here.